22 Responses to 22 Creationist Misconceptions

 Technically, the Big Bang has about as much to do with evolution as it does with meteorology - that is to say, not much at all.
 Given the conditions on earth over the past several eons, evolution would have proceeded no matter how the universe itself came about.
 However, young earth creationists tend to group all theories of 'origins' together, since their creation story, the first chapter of Genesis, explains the origin of everything.

 Just as with evolution, the Big Bang theory was accepted because it's the best explanation for the evidence.
 To give a slightly simplified version of the history of the theory, the early 20th century saw several developments that led to this discovery.
 In the 1910s, Einstein published his theory of General Relativity, which gave much more insight into the behavior of light and gravity.
-In that same decade, by looking at their red shift, Vesto Slipher and later Carl Wilhelm Wirtzwhen had determined that spiral galaxies (then thought of as spiral nebulae) were moving away from the Earth.
+In that same decade, by looking at the red shift of spiral galaxies Vesto Slipher and later Carl Wilhelm Wirtzwhen had determined that spiral galaxies were moving away from the Earth (red shift is the same principle that makes a car sound higher pitched when it's coming towards you and lower pitched when it's moving away, but applied to light waves instead of sound waves).
 Using Einstein's theory, the Belgian Catholic priest Georges Lemaître came up with a theory of an expanding universe to explain the red shift seen in galaxies.
 Not long after in 1929, Edwin Hubble published the results of observations he had made, providing a comprehensive set of data for many galaxies, comparing their red-shift, or the speed they were moving away from Earth, to their distance away from Earth.
 What he found was consistent with Lemaître's work, that the farther away the galaxies were, the faster they were moving away from us.
 This certainly seemed to indicate that the universe was expanding, which logically meant that at some point in the past, it was much more compact that it is now.